bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 <font size=2>**\#**: Results of iDIH backbone without auxiliary semantic information are tested using the released model from the official [GitHub](https://github.com/saic-vul/image_harmonization) since they do not  report the detailed results on each sub-dataset in their paper.</font>

-<font size=2>Other results without any specifications are directly copied from our DoveNet or other published papers.
-Summary of image harmonization related methods could be found in [Awesome-image-harmonization](https://github.com/bcmi/Awesome-Image-Harmonization).</font>
+<font size=2>Other results without any specifications are directly copied from our DoveNet or other published papers.</font>

+**Summary of image harmonization related methods could be found in [Awesome-image-harmonization](https://github.com/bcmi/Awesome-Image-Harmonization).**